Sage-Bionetworks/genie-bpc-brca-landscape-manu/README.md

 # License

 The license for this material is [GNU GPLv3](https://choosealicense.com/licenses/gpl-3.0/).
-If you want to convince me that allowing closed-source decendents of this project is a better policy, I'm interested in that topic.
+If you want to convince me that allowing closed-source decendents of this project is a better policy, I'm interested in hearing from you.
+So far I haven't been swayed.